MadhumithaSridhara/QuickMatch/index.md

 Dataset: Sparse Matrix (~160 MB)

 Regex: '1'
-Find the occurence of the digit one in the file
+Find the occurrence of the digit one in the file